Versailles Fountains – Where Water Performed For The King

 Versailles Fountain

-At its peak, there were 2,400 fountains in use at Versailles, including the fabulously complicated Machine de Marly that pumped water from the Seine.
+At its peak, there were 2,400 Versailles fountains in use at the royal estate, including the fabulously complicated Machine de Marly that pumped water from the Seine.
 Today there are only fifty fountains still functioning and the mile-long Grand Canal supplies the never-ending supply of water required.
 At one point, the water bill for the fountains was one-third of the total operating budget of Versailles !
 Let's take a look at the some of the fountains and other water features at this most luxurious of royal estates.

 The Fountains Of Versailles